 The village of Beynac

-For many centuries, the motto of Beynac’s inhabitants has been “Sem de Bainac e n’avem pas paur!” (“We are from Beynac and we do not fear”): a motto which finds its origins in the grand military past of the site.
+For many centuries, the motto of Beynac’s inhabitants has been “Sem de Bainac e n’avem pas paur!” (“We are from Beynac and we do not fear”).
+This motto finds its origins in the grand military past of the site.

 The harbour barry was a very active part of the town.
-In the past, the traffic on the Dordogne River was intense, with ‘gabares’ (scows) unloading their goods from Auvergne, Quercy and Bordeaux.
-Fishermen sold the salmon they caught in the river – a trend which continued until the 19th century.
+In the past, the traffic on the Dordogne River was intense.
+‘Gabares’ (scows) unloaded their goods from Auvergne, Quercy and Bordeaux.
+Fishermen sold the salmon they caught in the river.
+This trend which continued until the 19th century.